Delivered at Terminal (DAT) Incoterm

 Benefits of the Delivered at Terminal

-The Delivered at Terminal Incoterm offers significant advantages centered around convenience and minimized risk for the importer:
+The delivery at Terminal Incoterm offers significant advantages centered around convenience and minimized risk for the importer:

 Issues of the Delivered at Terminal